Sports Therapy - BSc (Hons)

 Facilities & Staff

-Teaching for our Sports courses is split between our £71 million campus in Edgbaston, Birmingham, and the world-class Alexander Stadium in Perry Barr, Birmingham.
-Our cutting-edge facilities for sports students include a state-of-the-art sport and exercise lab, sports therapy suite, biomechanics lab and physiology labs.
+Teaching for our Sports courses is split between our campus in Edgbaston and the world-class Alexander Stadium in Perry Barr.

-The Stadium was home to the Commonwealth Games in summer 2022, and the University is investing an additional £5m to develop space in the East and West stands as a home for our students.
+The Stadium was home to the Commonwealth Games in summer 2022, and the University has invested an additional £5m to develop space in the East and West Stands as a home for our students.
+We now have a range of bespoke learning spaces to offer you the very best experience on your course.

 Our staff